Towards multiloop local renormalization within Causal Loop-Tree Duality: Benchmark multi-loop examples

 After deriving the counter-term, we proceed to test the numerical cancellation of non-integrable contributions in all the UV limits.
 The locally renormalized amplitude behaves as $1/|\vec{\ell}|^4$, $1/|\vec{\ell}|^7$ and $1/|\vec{\ell}|^{10}$ in the single, double and triple UV limits, respectively: this implies that it is integrable in the whole UV region.

 Following with the tests, we study the convergence of the numerical integration for increasing values of the UV cut-off.
 After setting $\vec{p}=0$, we consider $m_1=4/10$, $m_2=m_3=m_4=6/10$, $p_0=2/10$ and $\mu_\uv=1$, using two different methods within \texttt{NIntegrate}: \texttt{AdaptiveMonteCarlo} (blue line) and default configuration (orange line).
+For this particular case, even if the local cancellation of UV singularities is guaranteed, the numerical precision required to converge in a reasonable amount of time exceed the limit of double-precision available within \texttt{Cuba} library.
+Thus, in this subsection, we rely only on \texttt{NIntegrate} since it allows to perform the calculations with more than 100-digits of precision.
 The results are shown in Fig. \ref{fig:MLT3}.
+The relative error associated to \texttt{NIntegrate} with \texttt{AdaptiveMonteCarlo} is ${\cal O}(2 - 5 \, \%)$, using 1000000 points, whilst the default configuration provides an overestimation of ${\cal O}(100 \, \%)$: in any case, both methods lead to compatible results within the error bands.
 The renormalized amplitude tends to stabilize very fast, already reaching the asymptotic value for $\Lambda=10^{5}$ with the default \texttt{NIntegrate} method.
-Still, Monte-Carlo based methods tends to oscillate more and the convergence occurs within a band of ${\cal O}(5 \, \%)$.
-By averaging over these two methods, the renormalized amplitude is ${\cal A}_R^{(3)}(\Lambda=10^{25})=3.4 \pm 1.1$.
+Still, MonteCarlo based methods tends to oscillate more and the convergence occurs within a band of ${\cal O}(10 \, \%)$.
+By averaging over these two methods, the renormalized amplitude is ${\cal A}_R^{(3)}(\Lambda=10^{25})=3.5 \pm 1.3$.
 Notice that the error is larger than the one found for the generic sunrise diagram; this could be further reduced by increasing the number of evaluations within the integrators.

 Again, we test the stability of the numerical results when varying the values of the masses.
 In particular, as we show in Fig. \ref{fig:MLT3masas}, we keep $m_2=m_3=5/10$, $p_0=2/10$ and $\mu_\uv=1$ fixed.
 We consider $m_1 \in (1/48,1)$, and three different scenarios: $m_4=m_2/2$ (blue), $m_4=m_2$ (orange) and $m_4=2m_2$ (green).
 The numerical integration was performed using \texttt{NIntegrate} with \texttt{AdaptiveMonteCarlo}.
 We tested other numerical integrators but they were less efficient in converging.
 As we saw in the 2-loop MLT case, the dependence in $m_1$ is very smooth, as well as the transition for different values of $m_4$.
 Furthermore, the results follow the expected behaviour: the heavier the particles, the less probable their production or their presence within the loop.